Ravi-Kohli/BasketballSimulation/README.md

 # BasketballSimulation
 A short basketball simulation game in MATLAB

 You run the code to start the simulation.
 You can enter the speed and the angle to the +ve horiztonal axis you wish to shoot at.
-Rebounds are allowed.
+Rebounds are allowed, but not double rebounds.

 Best of luck!